oslabs-beta/RemixDJ/README.md

   <img src="croppedlogo.png" alt="Remix DJ logo" width="120" />
 </p>

+**Update**: Remix has decided to integrate with Tanstack Router.
+If you want to read more about this, checkout this blog post by Ryan Florence. https://remix.run/blog/incremental-path-to-react-19

 ## Installing RemixDJ

 Go to the [Chrome Web Store](https://chromewebstore.google.com/detail/remix-dj/ifjgigpnonjhdejjllpmdmelofjbokgl) and install on your Chrome browser!